-One of New Zealand’s most visually spectacular and intriguing day rides, this trail follows the Clutha Mata-au River past eroded bluffs and old gold workings set amidst graceful willows, native shrubs and fragrant thyme.
+One of New Zealand’s most visually spectacular and intriguing day rides, this trail follows the Clutha Mata-au River and Lake Roxburgh, flanked by steep rugged cliffs and passing historic gold mining sites set amidst graceful willows, native shrubs and fragrant thyme.

 Stretching between Alexandra and Lake Roxburgh Hydro Dam, the mostly easy Roxburgh Gorge Trail offers a striking snapshot of Central Otago’s heritage and natural history – in all its captivating forms, shapes and seasonal colours.